Adamant-im/adamant-explorer/README.md

 ## Build Steps

 #### Frontend
- The frontend is using Webpack to create core bundles for Adamant Explorer.
+ The frontend is using Webpack to create core bundles for ADAMANT Explorer.

  For having a watcher to generate bundles continuously for all the changes of the code, Run the following command: